threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 > _By using the services, deploying a network, and developing a solution on top of the Threefold Grid, you agree to Threefold's [Disclaimer](#disclaimer) and [Terms & Conditions](terms_conditions.md)_

-## Get Yourself a 3Bot Connect and ID
+## Get Yourself a 3Bot Connect App and 3BotID

 As the first step, you need to get yourself a **3Bot Connect** ID.
 This can be done by downloading the app on your smartphone and create your own 3Bot Identity.